rieckpil/talks/README.md

 # Talks

-**Speaker Description (Philip Riecks - rieckpil)**: Philip is an independent software consultant with over seven years of professional experience.
+**Speaker description (Philip Riecks - rieckpil)**: Philip is an independent software consultant with over seven years of professional experience.
 Apart from his freelance work, he's running a blog and a YouTube channel to educate Java developers about #SpringBoot, #AWS, #Testing under the slogan _Testing Java Applications Made Simple_.
 Philip is convinced that testing can be joyful once you know the _how_.
 Besides that, he's one of the authors of _Stratospheric - From Zero to Production with Spring Boot and AWS_.

 Links:
 - [Blog](https://rieckpil.de)